insightsengineering/cardx/tests/testthat/_snaps/ard_survival_survfit_diff.md

         cards::ADTTE, constant = 1L)), times = c(25, 50))
     Condition
       Error in `ard_survival_survfit_diff()`:
       !
-The <survift> object's stratifying variable must have 2 or more levels.
+The <survfit> object's stratifying variable must have 2 or more levels.

 ---